DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Martin_Feuz_def/index.markdown

 head alone.’[^1]

 What does epistemic action have to do with search interaction, you may ask?
 Actually, a lot!
-Search for health information is conducted in high volumes and affects people’s decision-making processes, so we should take it seriously.
+Search for information about health, for example, is conducted in high volumes and affects people’s decision-making processes, so we should take it seriously.
 Health search interactions are of an exploratory nature and different in kind from other searches.
 Current black-boxed